nonunknown/godot-powerful/README.md

 List of plugins that you need in almost any project you make to turn godot into a most powerful engine that already is.

+### Update
+Now you can download this repo and extract it at your godot's project folder, some assets are not plugins, they can be found inside mods/ folder, this is related to SpriteTextScript and EasyBlend

 ## 3D Text (Label3D)
 * Hello!
 This is an addon built for Godot 3.1.x that adds 3D labels to your arsenal of nodes.
 It's just like a regular label, but in 3D!
 The addon simply adds a new node called Label3D that you can add anywhere in your 3D environment.
 It comes with the following parameters.
 * Author: @SIsilicon